ShantanuBhatt2001/Domain-Dash/README.md

 ## Acknowledgements

--The foundation of this game is Unity Engine.
+- The foundation of this game is Unity Engine.
--Brackeys' Shrinking Planet, made for Ludum Dare 38, was a significant source of inspiration.
+- Brackeys' Shrinking Planet, made for Ludum Dare 38, was a significant source of inspiration.

 With its advanced features, such as gravity modification, basic AI enemy behavior, and solid technical foundation, Domain Dash is a great starting point for aspiring game developers and a nostalgic favorite for fans of classic shooter games.